 MSc (Hon) Julianna Sudi, Digital Design Strategist

-Design is packaging for sale...
+Design is preparing for the market...

 This has been my credo since the second year of my design career.
 I've spent the first year on collecting design awards, firmly believing without a shred of doubt, that award winning design is the alpha and the omega of attracting visitors.
 The more blinding, the better, I thought.

-Product strategy is a complicated matter and it's never a solitary work.
+Design strategy is a complicated matter and it's never a solitary work.

 Thank you for your interest, looking forward to talk to you soon!